 The benefits of UBP start at the individual level but shine when many of those individuals come together.
 Earlier on, we argued that centralized grantmaking by foundations and corporations comes with its own set of challenges.
 Researchers across the world are working hard to improve the situation with more education and data.
 At Token Ibis, we are taking a different, complementary approach.
 In our view, the solution isn’t to bring in more knowledge; it’s to bring in more people.

-Democracy doesn’t work because the average person is smarter than a monarch.
+Democracy doesn’t work because the average person is smarter than a king or queen.
 It works because, given the right motivation, a million people provide far more perspective and accountability than one person ever could.
 In the same way, philanthropy desperately needs to involve more people.
 Currently, it enjoys enormous input from successful entrepreneurs and politicians.
 But what about social workers and teachers?
-Is it so unreasonable to think that these professions might be much more attuned to many of society’s problems?
+Is it so unreasonable to think that these professions might be much more sensitive to many of society’s problems?
 How about volunteers and populations that are served by nonprofits?
-Is it so radical to give them a financial vote?
+Why is it so radical to give them a financial vote?